 When you first started travelling you had lists and plans of what you wanted to see.
 Now you've been to so many places that they all kind of seem a little like each other.
 You may find yourself forgetting some of the more obscure places to visit to begin with and then after a while you may settle for seeing whatever you come across.

 Whilst we all have our own ways of exploring, you may end up missing out on the best of a city.
 For me, this was the case in Madrid.
 Not overly inspired by the architecture compared to the rest of Spain, I opted for a lap on the tourist bus with a few travel mates before doing some shopping and heading back to the hostel for a nap.
+I was simply too tired of travelling to muster the energy to go out of my way to explore.

 If you asked me then, and even now, what I wanted to see in Madrid, I honestly couldn't tell you.
-By that point, I valued a nap more than exploring and was not travel mode.
+By that point, I valued a nap more than exploring and was not in travel mode.

 You start to wonder if its really matters if you visit 50 countries before you're 50